Trusting History: The Kerry House at 421 W. Highland Drive

 Wanting to protect his investment, Rumsey expeditiously rebuilt the roof without dormers, essentially condemning the spaces on the third floor.
 Based on the photographs from the Seattle Daily Times, I’m speculating that Rumsey abandoned the third floor.
 Without access to the city’s microfilm permit record and without photographic evidence, I couldn’t be sure that Rumsey kept the dormers to the bedrooms on the south elevation since I couldn’t imagine him discarding the great views to Elliott Bay and Mount Rainier.
 The photograph of the rear shown above that I took on April 6, 2022, from Prospect Street appears to prove me right.
 The dormers are there, but as it turned out they too are reconstructions like the ones on the street side of the house.

 My additional research using the online files of the city’s Department of Construction and Inspections turned up a weird coincidence Alissa Rupp, FAIA, one of my former employees and now a friend of 30 years, signed the 1995 building permit for New York firm of Paul Segal Associates Architecture.
 She put me back in touch with Peter Rees, AIA, who ran the firm’s Seattle office.
 Rees oversaw the addition of the second story over the garage where guest suite was created for the family of Gerard Schwarz, the musical director of the Seattle Symphony from 1985 to 2011.
-The permit and Paul Dorpat’s photograph from 1975 proved me unexpectedly right to be critical of Jones’s guide.
+The permit and Paul Dorpat’s photograph from 1975 proved me unexpectedly right.
 Rumsey did not add the second story to the garage in 1938.
 Gerry and Jody Schwarz did in 1995!

 In email exchanges with Peter Rees in April 2022, I learned that “Gerry and Jody (Schwarz)’s 1995 addition replaced space over garage with guest suite (bed, bath, terrace), too costly to replace original roof shape and dormers, new owners, ca. 2013/14 renovation to current condition.”
 Suggesting that his memory might not be entirely accurate, he was sure the dormers on the south side were gone and that the attic was pretty much a large open space.
 He speculated that the third floor may have been designed as a ballroom.
 I am guessing that Rumsey probably just gutted the whole thing when he put the new roof on in 1938.

 The Robert Rosenstock family were the new owners Rees mentions.
 Rosenstock, a retired Wall Street financier, moved here with his wife Ann and twin daughters who were in their early twenties.
 One of the daughters interned with the Queen Anne Historical Society.
-I never got to meet her mother, but our intern assured me that the restoration project was her mother’s work.
+I never got to meet her mother except recently by email, but our intern assured me that the restoration project was her mother’s work.

-In all fairness to Jones, he and his proofreader could have been easily misled by the City of Seattle’s Historic Resources Survey inventory record of 2003 where consultant Mimi Sheridan, hired by the Queen Anne Historical society and assisted by volunteers, noted, “This story was not rebuilt after being destroyed in a fire in 1938; instead, at that time, a second story was added above the flat-roofed garage.”
-The photo appended to the survey record and shown below, doesn’t make it easy to conclude otherwise.
+The historians of this grand house have been misled by the City of Seattle’s Historic Resources Survey inventory record of 2003 where consultant Mimi Sheridan, hired by the Queen Anne Historical Society and assisted by volunteers, noted, “This story was not rebuilt after being destroyed in a fire in 1938; instead, at that time, a second story was added above the flat-roofed garage.”
+The photo appended to the survey record is shown below.
+Looking south from Highland Drive, it makes it easy to agree with Sheridan’s assessment.

 Revising architectural history isn’t easy, but it can be fun.
 It is hard to know when you should distrust a source.
-The overriding lesson here is that, however painful, when you are doing historical research, it is best to beware of secondary sources and to rely on primary materials such as newspaper articles, historic photographs or the architects of record if they happen to be alive and still your friends!
+The overriding lesson here is that, however painful, when you are doing historical research, beware of secondary sources and rely on primary materials such as newspaper articles, historic photographs or the architects of record if they happen to be alive and still your friends!

 [1] Coincidentally, that house suffered serious damage from a fire in its roof in early 2022!